menonpg/CMU_PGSS_2024/L5-7122024/README.md

 - Reading the data and transforming it into CSV form
 - Analysis using linear and non-linear classifier models
 - Visualization of the data using PCA and t-SNE:  Dimensionality reduction

+# Teachable Machine based modeling of images of faces with and without masks

+- Data ingestion and modeling using Teachable Machine
+- Export code and model for use in Python